karimayachi/html-console-output/README.md

 Fancy html-based Javascript console output window

 ## What is it?
-html-console-output appends console output to the HTML of the webpage.
-It was made for JSFiddle and similar webtools to extend the use of these JavaScript playgrounds for debugging and demonstration purposes.
-But as it's jus HTML added to the webpage, it can be styled and used in any project, for instance as an always open debugging-pane.
+html-console-output appends console output to the HTML of a webpage.
+It was made with JSFiddle or similar webtools in mind.
+It's main purpose is to extend the use of these JavaScript playgrounds to allow debugging and demonstrations.
+But as it's just HTML added to the webpage, it can be styled and used in any project, for instance as an always open debugging-pane.

 ## Usage